Arrival of the Hungarians: History

 In 1891, Árpád Feszty saw a panoramic painting by Detaille and Neuville in Paris.
 At first, his idea was to paint the biblical flood in a similar manner, but on advice of his father-in-law, the famous Hungarian writer Mór Jókai, he changed his mind and painted the Arrival of the Hungarians instead.

 In order to create an authentic representation of the landscape, Feszty visited the Verecke Pass of the Carpathians near Munkács, where the Hungarians entered the Basin in 895.
 The approximate location of the viewpoint of the cyclorama is 48°26′53″N 22°42′1″E.

 The Hungarian press constantly reported on the progress of the work.
 They predicted that the painting would be completed by August 20, 1893 (August 20 is the national day of Hungary, commemorating the canonization of King Saint Stephen of Hungary on August 20, 1083).
 Seeing the public's interest, the council of Budapest paid the costs.
 In the contract they named a Budapest location for the painting.
-Feszty wasn't able to finish in time for the August 20 holiday; as of August, only a small color draft was ready (the final painting is enormous, at 15×120 meters).
+Feszty was unable to finish in time for the August 20 holiday; as of August, only a small color draft was ready (the final painting is enormous, at 15×120 meters).
 In April, with the aid of Ignác Újváry, he painted the sky.
 Landscape details were painted by László Mednyánszky, Újváry and Spányi.
 The people were painted by Pál Vágó and Henrik Papp, and the camps by Celesztin Pállya.
 More painters joined the work, as it was too much for Feszty and his companions to finish without help.
 Several writer, actor and musician friends entertained the painters as they worked.

 On the spring of 1894, Feszty did the finishing touches, bringing the painting into overall harmony.
 After the work had been done, Feszty blamed himself for not finishing it by the deadline, and he ultimately lost 10,000 florins after paying the bills.

 The day of the opening was May 13, 1894.
 Huge crowds wanted to see the painting, the biggest attraction of the millennial exhibition in Hungary, commemorating the 1000th anniversary of the conquest.
 Today, most historians accept 895 as the year of the conquest; however, the millennial celebrations were held in 1896.

 The canvas was later transported to London for the 1899 Greater Britain Exhibition.
 It was brought back to Budapest in 1909.
 The second exhibition of the painting opened on May 30, 1909.
 After that, restorations had to be done.

 In the siege of Budapest during World War II, the building and the canvas of the cyclorama suffered damages.
 Rain and snow fell on the painting.
 After the changes to Hungary's borders, the only savior of the painting, István Feszty, nephew of Árpád Feszty, found himself outside of the new borders of Hungary; and Masa Feszty daughter of Árpád Feszty had no opportunity to save it either.